emaphp/eMapper/README.md

 **Setting parameters in a query**

 <br/>
 By default, if the **setParameter** method returns a string, then that value will be escaped and inserted between quotes.
 Sometimes this value should not go through this process but inserted directly.
 This is the case of the *BlobTypeHandler* class, which returns two possible values ('TRUE' or 'FALSE') depending on the parameter.
-The annotation **@unquoted** was added fo these type of scenarios.
-This annotation, when added to a type handler class, indicates that the value returned by **setParameter** is not going to be inserted between quotes.
+For these type of scenarios, the annotation **@unquoted** was introduced.
+This annotation, when added to a type handler class, indicates that the value returned by **setParameter** will not be inserted between quotes.

 ```php
 namespace eMapper\Type\Handler;